Price-to-Sales Below 1 in Germany: 9.70% CAGR, +4.58% vs DAX Over 25 Years

 What We Found

-The Sharpe of 0.408 is the headline number.
-Across all 13 exchanges we tested, no market produced better risk-adjusted returns with this screen.
+The Sharpe of 0.368 is strong.
+Japan (0.409) and Sweden (0.402) come in higher, but Germany ranks #3 globally on risk-adjusted terms.
 Germany combines a deep Mittelstand manufacturing base, consistent profitability, and modest market valuations relative to earnings and sales.

 Year-by-year returns